 A contour survey is a way to easily visually understand the vertical and horizontal shape (the “topography”) of your land.
-By understanding the land contours, you can easily visualise or map how water will flow across and through the property when it rains, where it will collect, where it might erode the soil and many other important water flow characteristics.
+By understanding the land contours, you can easily visualise or map how water will flow over the property when it rains, where it will collect, where it might erode the soil and many other important water flow characteristics, where to build access roads and how to farm your property along the contours.
 From this simple base, you can even develop water flow models, stream maps and determine the best places to create dams and silt traps.

 Elevation data is essential for planning your home or any building construction projects, and following the contours of the land is the cheapest way to build roads and tracks through your property.
 For many types of agriculture, especially tree crops (like mangoes, macadamias, avocados, etc), planting along the contours of the land is the best strategy for maximum yield.

 In construction projects, contour mapping is an essential tool to first understand the structure of the site, then calculate how much soil and other material needs to be added or removed to make the structure of the site fit the construction plan, and then to understand and verify how the terraforming of the land fits with the engineering design.

 How do you read a contour survey?

 In the most basic terms, a contour survey illustrates the elevation differences across your land, in regular intervals, from the lowest point to the highest point.
 Contour lines join points at the same elevation.
 The closer together the contour lines are, the steeper the section.
 The further apart the lines are, the shallower the rise or fall of the terrain.

 This contour and elevation map shows topographic data at intervals down to 0.25m (25cm), but we can calculate accurate contours down to 10 cm on lightly undulating land.